Improving the Performance of Echo State Networks Through State Feedback: Introduction

 for scalar real functions $x_1,\ldots,x_n$ and $v$ is universal in the sense that it can exactly emulate any other $n$-th order ODE of the form

 that is driven by a signal $u$, where $z$ is a scalar signal and $z^{(j)}$ denotes the $j$-th derivative of $z$ with respect to time.
 The emulation is achieved by appropriately choosing scalar-valued real functions $K$ and $h$ and setting $v=K(x,u)$ and $z=h(x)$, where $x$ is the column vector $x=(x_1,\ldots,x_n)^{\top}$, where $\top$ denotes the transpose of a matrix.
 Also, any system of $k$ higher order ODEs in $z$ of the form above can be emulated by using $k$ different feedback terms.
+The technical report \cite{Luko07} considers the additional linear feedback of an auxiliary signal $z$, in general as a separate input $u_z$ into the ESN besides $u$, through a randomly generated matrix $W_z$ as $u_z = W_z z$.
+The signal $z$ is taken to be some linear combination of $x$, $z=V^{\top}x$.
+To determine $V$, some strategies for setting a training signal $z_{train}$ for $z$ are proposed. $V$ is then computed by linear regression to minimize the mean-square error $\sum_{k=k_0}^N \|z_{train,k}-V^{\top} x_k\|^2$ over the time interval from $k_0$ to $N$, independently of $W$.

 In this work, unlike \cite{SA09}, we are interested in ESNs that are driven by external input and are required to be convergent (forget their initial condition).
 Notably, the ESN in \cite{SA09} could not be convergent because a limit cycle was used to generate a periodic output without any inputs in the ESN.
 When driven by an external input such networks may produce an output diverging in time.
 Also, while the study in \cite{SA09} is motivated by biological networks, our work is motivated by the applications of physical reservoir computing.
 In particular, we are interested in enhancing the performance of a fixed physical RC by adding a simple but tunable structure external to the computer.
 Also, in contrast to \cite{FBD20}, in this paper we do not consider multiple interconnected ESNs in a feedforward architecture and do not use surrogates, but train a single ESN augmented with a feedback loop directly with the data.
 While our work is related to \cite{MJS07} as discussed above, we do not seek universal emulation, but consider a linear feedback $K(x)=V^{\top}x$ that only depends on the state $x$, but not the input $u$, to enhance the approximation ability of ESNs.
+Also, compared to \cite{Luko07}, herein we consider feeding back a linear combination of the state $V^{\top}x$ by adding it to $u$ (i.e., by the substitution $u + V^{\top}x \rightarrow u$) without any modifications to the internal ESN structure, and optimize the weights $V$ through gradient descent.
+We do not introduce an additional artificial training sequence to determine the feedback $V^{\top}x$.
+Moreover, we provide a mathematical analysis of the generic performance advantage enabled by our scheme.